linode/docs/docs/guides/databases/mysql/what-is-dbaas/index.md

 Here is a checklist to help SMBs focus on their needs and how those match with the offerings of various DBaaS providers:

 1. How much user guidance is offered.
-It’s one thing to know that there are options in database types and quite another to know which type, or engine, a data set or workload requires or would perform best on.
+It’s one thing to know that there are options in database types and quite another to know which type, or engine, a data set or workload requires and would perform best on.
 Look to see if the DBaaS offers automated guidance to help you match workloads and data sets with the options available.

 1. Complexity and lag times in data transfers.
 Often migrating data to a cloud database is one of the most challenging steps.
 However, best of breed providers automate and guide users through the process.
 Options to speed up the transfer may also be available, like transferring only change data from IoT, instead of all the data that devices on the edge collect.
 Look for a DBaaS that simplifies the data transfer process and guides you through your options.

-1. Look for ML/AI automation.
-ML/AI can speed diagnostics and either augment or automate many data management duties.
-These tools increase efficiencies and speed data prep for analytics use.

 1. Look for automated backup and recovery.
 Most previously manual and repetitive database work should be fully automated or nearly so.
 That is especially true of data backups and recovery options.
 Look for a provider that sees data backup as a required security function.
 Further, carefully consider how the provider backs up their own systems to avoid unnecessary downtime from physical disasters and digital breaches.